orcasound/orcanode/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/orcasound/orcanode/blob/master/CONTRIBUTING) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/orcasound/orcanode/blob/master/CONTRIBUTING) for details on our code of conduct, and the process for submitting pull requests.

 ## Authors

+* **Steve Hicks** - *Raspberry Pi expert* - [Steve on Github](https://github.com/mcshicks)
 * **Paul Cretu** - *Lead developer* - [Paul on Github](https://github.com/paulcretu)
 * **Scott Veirs** - *Project manager* - [Scott on Github](https://github.com/scottveirs)
-* **Steve Hicks** - *Raspberry Pi expert* - [Steve on Github](https://github.com/mcshicks)
 * **Val Veirs** - *Hydrophone expert* - [Val on Github](https://github.com/veirs)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [orcanode contributors](https://github.com/orcasound/orcanode/graphs/contributors) who have helped this project and the [Orcasound Hacker Hall of Fame] who have advanced both Orcasound open source code and the hydrophone network in the habitat of the endangered Southern Resident killer whales.

 ## License